Start Free Trial Book a Demo

 While an external knowledge base is designed to cut down on customer support tickets by allowing users to find what they need more quickly in the documentation, an internal knowledge base is made with your team in mind.

-It’s meant to cut down on the little questions that every employee has: “how do we do this?” “how do we file this prospect?” “how do we code this data point?”
+It’s meant to cut down on the little questions that every employee has: “How do we do this?” “how do we file this prospect?” “how do we code this data point?”

-Companies are generating knowledge by the gigabytes every day.
+Companies are generating knowledge by gigabytes every day.
 Just think about how hard it would be to train an entirely new group of staff members if everyone at the company walked away today!
 Training goes way, way smoother when there is a centralized database of knowledge that everyone can add to and improve at any time.

 An internal knowledge base can be a user handbook for your company as well, potentially offering information about company benefits and policies along with the procedures that employees need to follow.